 • Cosmology

-This course is broken into 11 individual lessons.
+This course consists of 11 individual lessons.
 Each lesson has videos, readings, and quizzes.
-You can move through the course at your own pace, but expect to spend around 43 hours to complete the course requirements.
+You can move through the course at your own speed, but expect to spend around 43 hours to complete the course requirements.

 19. University of North Texas’ College Math Prep